makehumancommunity/makehuman-static-website/content/MPFB/Docs/makehuman/importing_via_socket.md

 draft: false
 weight: 20
 alwaysopen: false
+description: "How to import a character from MakeHuman into MPFB in Blender via the JSON-RPC socket connection — the legacy import path with baked meshes."
 ---

 One way to import a character from MakeHuman is via a socket connection.
 This will import _baked_ meshes from MakeHuman.